 Most effective surgical operations in weight loss

 Gastric By-Pass: Certain part of the stomach is bypassed.
-This way, half of the intestines are used for digestion and stomach volume is decreased.
-This method is limiting and enzyme decreasing method.
-It can be applied in 3 methods including closed, open and robotic.
+This way, half of the intestines are used for digestion, and stomach volume is decreased.
+This method is a limiting and enzyme decreasing method.
+It can be applied in 3 methods including closed, open, and robotic.
 However, since open operations leave a large scar, this method is rarely preferred.

 Is sleeve gastrectomy risky?